 • What kind of food does Stoneburner serve?

 Mediterranean-inspired hearth cooking with a strong emphasis on local and seasonal ingredients.
-House-made pastas, pizzas, vegetables, greens, grains, and large and small plates all designed for sharing—soulful food that's both familiar and esoteric, fresh, rustic, and refined.
+House-made pastas, pizza, heavy vegetables, greens, grains, and large and small plates all designed for sharing (or not).
+We hope our food is soulful, both familiar yet interesting enough to inspire another visit.

 What makes Stoneburner work is the attention to ingredients and the willingness to let them drive the menu rather than forcing them into predetermined concepts.
 It's cooking that couldn't happen anywhere else, shaped by Seattle's seasons and the specific things that grow well here.